Deliciously Organic - Carrie Korem, FNTP

 Salisbury Steak Recipe (Grain-Free)

-Industrial or conventionally-raised cows are fed a diet of genetically modified corn and sometimes animal by-products.
-They are also administered hormones and antibiotics to help them grow faster and to prevent infections that arise from the animals living on a corn-fed diet.
-Before the beef gets to grocery stores, it’s often irradiated.
+Conventional beef, on the other hand, is higher in omega-6 fats and cows are fed a diet of genetically modified corn and sometimes animal by-products.
+They are also often given hormones and antibiotics to help them grow faster and to prevent infections that arise from the animals living on a corn-fed diet.
+Before the beef gets to grocery stores, itโ€™s often irradiated.
 This helps destroy any bacteria in the beef but it can also destroy nutrients.

 Thankfully, grass-fed (aka pasture-fed) beef is getting easier to find at your local grocery store.
 I also love to buy from local farms.
 The site Eat Wild is a great place to search for local farms in your area.